G Minor scale

 The main chords that are related to this scale are the following:

-The tones in these chords corresponds to the tones of the G Minor scale.
+The tones in these chords correspond to the tones of the G Minor scale.

 The G Minor is relative to Bb Major.
 Both scales include the same notes but their tonal center differ.